1. Driver PCB

 Photo of a 40mm driver version 0.1…0.4 with an LED matrix

-These designs are kept for historic reasons and to debug existing systems.
-If you have one of them, you probably know what to do and just need the files.
-If you are building a new system, don’t use them.
-You can find the designs of the older drivers in the same repository as the comm board.
+These designs are preserved for historical reference and for debugging existing systems.
+If you already have one of these boards, you likely know what to do and simply need the design files.
+If you are building a new system, do not use these versions.
+You can find the designs for these older drivers in the same repository as the comm board.

 Earlier versions of the driver were designed for off-the-shelf LED matrices.
-Historically this is what has been used in Generation 3 LED arenas and before as well.
-The latest version of the off-the-shelf LED matrices version, which is designed for four 20×20mm² components, is driver v0.4 at driver_40mm_atmega_v0p4/production_v0.
+These were historically used in Generation 3 LED arenas and earlier generations.
+The latest version designed for off-the-shelf LED matrices, which accommodates four 20×20mm² components, is driver v0.4, located at driver_40mm_atmega_v0p4/production_v0.

-The difference between the historic versions (except v0.1!) is minimal and can be documented if necessary.
-In general, they should be compatible between design iterations.
-Please get in contact if you need further information.
+The differences between the historic versions (except v0.1) are minimal and can be documented if necessary.
+In general, they should be compatible across design iterations.
+Please contact us if you need further information.

 Panel Driver v0.5 (40mm, WIP)